-1. Plaintiff FRANKLIN ARMORY, INC. ("FAI") is a federally licensed firearms manufacturer incorporated under the laws of Nevada with its principal place of business in Minden, Nevada and a manufacturing facility in Minden, Nevada.
-FAI specializes in manufacturing firearms for civilian sporting and recreation, military and law enforcement applications.

-2. Pertinent here, FAI manufactures a series of firearms which are neither "rifles," nor "pistols," nor "shotguns" under California law and which are designated with the model name "Title 1" by FAI.

-3. The FAI Title 1 firearms, as designed and sold by FAI, are lawful to possess, sell, transfer, purchase, loan, or otherwise be distributed within California through licensed California firearm dealers to persons who are not otherwise prohibited from possessing firearms.

-4. Plaintiff California Rifle & Pistol Association, Incorporated ("CRPA"), is a nonprofit, membership and donor-supported organization qualified as tax-exempt under 26 U.S.C. § 501(c)(4) with its headquarters in the City of Fullerton, in Orange County, California.
-Founded in 1875, CRPA seeks to defend the civil rights of all law-abiding individuals, including the fundamental right to acquire and possess FAI Title 1 firearms.

-5. CRPA regularly provides guidance to California gun owners regarding their legal rights and responsibilities.
+- 1. Plaintiff FRANKLIN ARMORY, INC. ("FAI") is a federally licensed firearms manufacturer incorporated under the laws of Nevada with its principal place of business in Minden, Nevada and a manufacturing facility in Minden, Nevada.
+FAI specializes in manufacturing firearms for civilian sporting and recreation, military and law enforcement applications. - 2.
+Pertinent here, FAI manufactures a series of firearms which are neither "rifles," nor "pistols," nor "shotguns" under California law and which are designated with the model name "Title I" by FAI, and which come in various calibers such as 5.56 NATO (a centerfire caliber) and .17 WSM (a rimfire caliber) - 3.
+The FAI Title I firearms, as designed and sold by FAI, are lawful to possess, sell, transfer, purchase, loan, or otherwise be distributed within California through licensed California firearm dealers to persons who are not otherwise prohibited from possessing firearms, though recent changes in the law have limited the market for the 5.56 NATO variant of the FAI Title 1. - 4.
+Plaintiff California Rifle & Pistol Association, Incorporated ("CRPA"), is a nonprofit, membership and donor-supported organization qualified as tax-exempt under 26 U.S.C. § 501 (c)(4) with its headquarters in the City of Fullerton, in Orange County, California.
+Founded in 1875, CRPA seeks to defend the civil rights of all law-abiding individuals, including the fundamental right to acquire and possess FAI Title 1 firearms. - 5.
+CRPA regularly provides guidance to California gun owners regarding their legal rights and responsibilities.
 In addition, CRPA is dedicated to promoting the shooting sports and providing education, training and organized competition for adult and junior shooters.
 CRPA members include law enforcement officers, prosecutors, professionals, firearm experts and the public.